ChilliCream/greendonut/README.md

 which is written in _JavaScript_. _Facebook's_ implementation is using a trick in _NodeJs_ to dispatch automatically.
 If you're interested how that works, click [here](https://stackoverflow.com/questions/19822668/what-exactly-is-a-node-js-event-loop-tick/19823583#19823583) to learn more about that.
-But now lets see how we trigger the dispatch process manually.
+But now lets see how we trigger the dispatching process manually.

 ```csharp
 await userLoader.DispatchAsync();